top of page

 How are executive functioning skills measured?

-To measure executive function abilities, neuropsychological tests such as the Stroop test and rating scales like the Behavior Rating Inventory of Executive Functions (BRIEF) are used.
 These tests can be administered by a neuropsychologist or school psychologist, as part of a larger battery of tests used to measure a range of cognitive skills.

-If you want to evaluate your own executive functioning skills or those of your children, you can use Peg Dawson's and Richard Guare's free inventory which can be found here.
+If you want to evaluate your own executive functioning skills or those of your children, you can use Dr. Peg Dawson's and Richard Guare's free inventory which can be found here.

 Now that you know what the executive functions are, it's time to explore what different executive functioning skills there are and how they allow us to complete tasks, manage responsibilities, and play well with others.